DhanteyUD/Connect_Google_Form_to_Node/README.md

 > After creating, the `Private Key` would be saved to your computer.

-- [x] Rename downloaded `Prvate key` to `credentials.json`.
+- [x] Rename downloaded `Private key` to `credentials.json`.
 Copy and paste into your node application.